-Hiring, even at a senior level, doesn’t have to be expensive these days thanks to the Internet and social media.
+Hiring, even at a senior level, doesn’t have to be expensive these days thanks to advances in the recruiting process through automation and artificial intelligence (AI).
 Unfortunately, bad hiring practices are just as expensive as they’ve always been.
 Having a key position unfilled–or filled by the wrong person, which is even worse–is profit-margin poison.

 Whether you’re actively hiring or not, it is important to give thought and time to your employer brand.
 What does your company stand for?
 What are the values that new staff will be expected to share?
 What is your value proposition to potential employees?

-Potential hires are watching, and these days they are more likely than ever to assess your culture on social media before applying for a job.
-Use polls to gather feedback on the effectiveness of your social output, and use that data to guide your employer branding strategy.
+Potential hires are watching and these days they are more likely than ever to assess your culture through social media, Google searches, online review sites like Glassdoor, and your company career page before applying for a job.
+Use polls to gather feedback on the effectiveness of your social output and use that data to guide your employer branding strategy.

 Recruitment doesn’t end with the acceptance of an offer.
 It’s an ongoing process that also involves looking at development and retention of existing staff.
 One of the weakest points in the chain is the on-boarding process.